Battle of Cirta: Battle of Cirta

 Syphax withdrew as far as his capital, Cirta, where he recruited more troops to supplement those survivors who had stayed with him on the retreat from the Great Plains.
 These commenced an intensive training regime.
-Masinissa and Laelius's force took 15 days to reach Masinissa's ancestral lands, those of the Massyli.
+Masinissa and Laelius's force took 15 days to reach Masinissa's ancestral lands, those of the Massylii.
 Here Masinissa was proclaimed king and Syphax's administrators and garrisons were expelled.
 Not wanting to allow Syphax to train his new troops up Masinissa and Laelius pressed on towards Cirta.

-When the conflict started it was as a sprawling cavalry engagement, with each side sending detachments to hurls javelins at the other and then withdrawing.
+When the conflict started it was as a sprawling cavalry engagement, with each side sending detachments to hurl javelins at the other and then withdrawing.
 Having more cavalry, Syphax's army gained the upper hand.
 Laelius then inserted groups of Roman light infantry between Masinissa's cavalry detachments.
 These infantry were velites, younger men serving as javelin-armed skirmishers; they each carried several javelins, which would be thrown from a distance, a short sword and a 90 cm shield.
 These were able to hold off the enemy cavalry and form an approximate battle line.
 The Roman heavy infantry were then able to advance.
 These were equipped with body armour, a large shield and short thrusting swords, as well as either two javelins or a thrusting spear.
 Seeing these legionaries advancing to join the battle, Syphax's troops broke and fled.
 Syphax attempted to rally his men, but his horse was shot and he was thrown and captured.

 Many of Syphax's defeated and demoralised troops fled back to Cirta.
 Masinissa pursued them with the cavalry; Laelius followed with the infantry.
 After Syphax was paraded beneath the city walls in chains Cirta surrendered to Masinissa, who then took over much of Syphax's kingdom and joined it to his own.
 Syphax was taken as a prisoner to Italy, where he died.